120hdd/SWARM/README.md

 ---

 ## Contracts

-* KyberSwap represents the native token with the special address
-  `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`.
-  The router swaps this to the true native token behind the scenes.
 * You can specify token addresses manually via CLI **or** list them in
   `/resources/<chain_name>/token_kyber.txt` (one `address,symbol` per line).

 ---
 ## Wallets
 You can supply wallets interactively via CLI, or maintain a default list in
 `/resources/wallet.txt`.